dotnet/sdk/src/Compatibility/Microsoft.DotNet.PackageValidation/ReadMe.md

 ### Validation Against Baseline Package Version

 Package Validation can also help validating a user's library project against a previous released stable version of the package.
-In order to use this feature, the user will need to add the ```EnablePackageBaselineValidation``` to their project.
+In order to use this feature, the user will need to add the ```PackageValidationBaselineVersion``` or ```PackageValidationBaselinePath``` to their project.

 Package validation will detect any breaking changes on any of the shipped target frameworks and will also detect if any target framework support has been dropped.